shichenz1999/oss-taapp/src/ai_chat_api/README.md

 ## Overview
 `ai_chat_api` captures the minimal interface that every AI chat backend must implement to plug into the OSS TA application.
-It standardises the message shape, exposes a factory hook for dependency injection, and keeps the rest of the system decoupled from provider-specific SDKs.
+It standardises the structured response shape, exposes a factory hook for dependency injection, and keeps the rest of the system decoupled from provider-specific SDKs.

 ## Responsibilities
-- Define the `Client` contract that orchestrates single-turn prompt/response flows.
+- Define the `AIInterface` contract that orchestrates prompt/response flows.
-- Describe the `Message` abstraction consumed by downstream services.
+- Provide the `AIStructuredResponse` model for JSON-shaped outputs (with strict intents and a user-facing message).
-- Expose overridable factories (`get_client`, `get_message`) so concrete
-  implementations can register themselves at import time.
+- Expose an overridable factory (`get_ai_interface`) so concrete implementations can register themselves at import time.
 - Supply a small test suite that guards the public surface and expectations.

 ## Key Modules